Couple struggles to ferberize their smartphone - The Beaverton

 Couple struggles to ferberize their smartphone

-Halifax, NS – After purchasing their first family plan on Thursday, newlyweds Jerome and Anjelica Todd are struggling to their identical phones.
+Halifax, NS – After purchasing their first plan on Thursday, newlyweds Jerome and Anjelica Todd are struggling to their identical phones.

-“We knew it would be hard,” said Anjelica, 25, rubbing the cramps in her thumbs.
+“We knew would be hard,” said Anjelica, 25, rubbing the cramps in her thumbs.
 “But I never could have anticipated the deep, animal instinct to never let a ringing phone go unanswered.”

 Also called the ‘Ring It Out’ approach, the controversial Ferber Method trains phones to self-soothe by allowing them to ring until they tire themselves out.
 Only then is the homescreen unlocked.